All the fundraising deals in the agentic AI market (from Q1 2025 to Q1 2026)

 Which categories in the agentic AI market received the most funding?

-Category name Number of deals Total raised Startups and amount
+Category Number of deals Total raised ($M) Startups and amounts

 autonomous AI agent platform tech growth chart